jmbski/ws-ui/src/app/services/log-service/README.md

 The service is also decorated with Angular's `@Injectable()` decorator with `providedIn` set to `root`, so it does not need to be provided anywhere either.
 The goal was to reduce the amount of work needed to be able to implement the service.

+## LoggableObject

+This is a simple interface with a log configuration specific to a single class with local log settings.
+These settings are used to provide logging context and help determine whether the call can log or not.

+Properties:
+- LOCAL_ID: string **Required** - The local ID for the class, used to provide context for log statements
+- autoAddLogs: boolean (optional) - Automatically add logging to all class methods
+- canLog: boolean (optional) - Whether or not the class can log
+- className: string (optional) - The name of the class, used for black/white listing
+- localLogLevel: {@link LogLevels} (optional) - The default log level for the class